-Generally, the TDS of groundwater in WRA 11 is low based on wide-spread water quality analyses held by the Ministry of Water and Sanitation (Figure 16).
+There are a number of water quality results that show elevated EC (Figure 16), however the lack of routine and wide-spread water quality analyses held by the Ministry of Water and Sanitation does not allow for interpretation with respect to hydrogeologic units.
 It is recommended that investment in routine monitoring of public water supplies is planned and implemented prior to enhanced groundwater resource utilisation.